ajaymarathe/ng-fontawesome/README.md

 ```

 ## Usage
-Import direct in your .vue file:
+Import direct in your .ts file:
 ```js

 //import your FontAwesomeComponent component